Raqeeb Se: Background and development

-In September 2020, screenwriter Bee Gul shared the details of her upcoming project Raqeeb Se, directed by Kashif Nisar.
-In order to avoid the manipulation and exploitation of the social issues due to the misrepresentation, Gul chose to focus on a more meaningful narrative leading her to write Raqeeb Se.
-She originally conceived the pre-partition Karachi as the setting of the series, however it was then changed to Lahore's setting of contemporary times.
+In September 2020, screenwriter Bee Gul shared the details of her upcoming project, Raqeeb Se, directed by Kashif Nisar.
+Gul stated that to avoid the manipulation and exploitation of the social issues due to the misrepresentation, she chose to focus on a more meaningful narrative, leading her to write Raqeeb Se.
+She originally conceived the pre-partition Karachi as the setting of the series; however, it was then changed to Lahore's setting of contemporary times.
+It was the second collaboration of Nisar and Gul since Dar Si Jaati Hai Sila (2017).

 Casting

-Singer and vocalist Hadiqa Kiani was selected to portray Sakina, one of the leading role of the series, marking her acting debut.
-Her casting confirmed in September 2020.
-Kiani was approached by Duraid to play the role.
-For the preparation of the character, Kiani used to dress like a rural woman in her daily routine.
-Veteran actors Naumaan Ijaz and Sania Saeed were selected to portray the roles of Maqsood and Hajra, previously acted together in Jhumka Jaan (2009) Khamoshiyan (2010), Aao Kahani Buntay Hain (2011) and Sang-e-Mar Mar (2016).
-Young actors such as Iqra Aziz, Faryal Mehmood and Hamza Sohail, son of veteran actor and comedian Sohail Ahmed were cast in prominent roles.
-Aziz confirmed her casting in September 2021 through her Instagram handle.
-Theater actor Saqib Sumeer was selected to play the role of Rafique Ali, previously offered to Sohail Ahmed.
-Likewise, Saba Faisal and Salman Shahid were cast in supporting roles of Aatka and Masood respectively.
+Singer and vocalist Hadiqa Kiani was selected to portray Sakina, marking her acting debut.
+Besides acting, Kiani also performed and composed the soundtrack of the series.
+Her casting was confirmed in September 2020.
+After pursuing by Sultana Siddiqui and Momina Duraid, Kiani was approached by Duraid to play the role.
+For the preparation of the character, Kiani used to dress in Shalwar kameez in her daily routine, as her character's appearance.
+Veteran actors Naumaan Ijaz and Sania Saeed were selected to portray the roles of Maqsood and Hajra; previously acted together in Jhumka Jaan (2009), Khamoshiyan (2010), Aao Kahani Buntay Hain (2011) and Sang-e-Mar Mar (2016).
+Young actors Iqra Aziz, Faryal Mehmood and Hamza Sohail, son of veteran actor and comedian Sohail Ahmed, were cast in prominent roles.
+Aziz confirmed her involvement in September 2021 through her Instagram handle.
+Sohail was selected to portray Abdul Rahman in the series after meeting Nisar, when he auditioned multiple times, making his acting debut in 2021.
+Theatre actor Saqib Sumeer was selected to portray Rafique Ali, a role originally intended for Sohail Ahmed, who was unavailable.
+Likewise, Saba Faisal and Salman Shahid were cast in supporting roles.

+Principal photography

+Principal photography for the series began in mid-2020 in Lahore, and almost half of the work was completed by October 2020.